What HIPAA Employee Training Requirements Actually Demand

 A training cadence that satisfies OCR expectations for most covered entities looks like this:

 For small practices, quarterly phishing simulations combined with annual full training typically satisfies the "ongoing" program standard.
-Our guide on healthcare data security best practices covers practical approaches to continuous workforce education that do not require a dedicated training staff.
+Our guide on healthcare data breach prevention covers practical approaches to continuous workforce education that do not require a dedicated training staff.

 Building a HIPAA-Compliant Employee Training Program